 Military powers

-We discussed in the powers of the president of India that the president-elect the chief of army, navy and airforce and the prime minister of India is known as the political head of these defence forces.
+We discussed the powers of the president of India the president-elect the chief of the army, navy and airforce and the prime minister of India are known as the political head of these defence forces.
 To implement any strategic policy made by India related to the borders, the prime minister of India can do that by using his military powers.

 Foreign policy powers